JuliaRegistries/General/README.md

 If you for some reason can't (or won't) adhere to the guidelines you will have to wait for a human to review/merge the pull request.
-You can contact a human in the `#pkg-registration` channel in the official Julia Slack to expediate this process.
+You can contact a human in the `#pkg-registration` channel in the official Julia Slack to expedite this process.

 #### My pull request has a merge conflict, what do I do?